ReganRyanNZ/songbase/README.md

 If you don't have heroku access, send an email to songbase.brothers@gmail.com to request a DB dump (I think the app won't run without data in the db).

+## Backstory
+If you want a bit of a backstory on songbase: I was in a high school church meeting one time, seeing some new ones from a very poor background.
+Someone was showing them isilo and trying to convince them to pay something like $20 for an app decades behind the times, just so they can get the song lyrics on their phone.
+It made me angry that there was such a high barrier.
+I also noticed that we produce new songbooks for the young people all the time—and within a year there are new songs they want to sing that aren't in those books.
+So we try adding to the back of them, or printing new books.
+Eventually with some help I created songbase with the following goals:

+- Continually (and crowd-sourced) updated songs—even within a meeting I can fix a typo or add a new song.
+- Fast.
+This should feel instant, not like scrolling a website.
+- Completely distraction free.
+I love hymnal.net and the excerpts and comments and sound files and social media links, it's a great resource for studying the songs.
+But in meetings we found it a bit distracting for the saints, to finish a song but then start scrolling through the comments.

+​There are a lot of other features, but these are the ones that I love.

 ## Using the API
 A few people have reached out about making a similar project, but using the data from songbase.
 This is great!
 May we all find ways to help one another serve our God and His people.
 My best recommendation here is to use songbase's api, either directly from the client or at least regularly syncing to your db.
 Here are the endpoints: